 Studies on athletes have shown that wearing a custom mouthguard can even improve on-field performance.
 The body does not need to waste energy clenching the jaw to keep a mouthguard that is loose or uncomfortable in place.

 Custom mouthguards are comfortable enough to wear throughout your event and enable you to consume fluids while in place.
 For young athletes, this means that they are more likely to keep their mouthguard in and protect their growing smiles.
 When it comes to protecting your teeth and dental appliances during contact sports, a custom sports mouthguard provides protection that is far superior to over-the-counter options.

-Nightguards, as the name indicates, are worn at night while the patient sleeps.
-These are commonly worn to prevent teeth grinding or teeth clenching.
-A nightguard may be incorporated into a TMJ treatment plan to protect the teeth from damage.
-The nightguard can help to stabilize the bite during sleep and alleviate the symptoms of TMJ disorders.
+Night guards, as the name indicates, are worn at night while the patient sleeps.
+Patients wear these to prevent teeth grinding and damage from teeth clenching.
+Furthermore, your dentist can incorporate a night guard into a TMJ treatment plan to protect the teeth from damage.
+The night guard can help to stabilize the bite during sleep and alleviate the symptoms of TMJ disorders.

-Patients with mild to severe cases of TMJ can wear down or break their teeth with harsh teeth grinding, which is why it is so important to protect teeth with a mouthguard.
+Patients with mild to severe cases of TMJ can wear down or break their teeth with harsh teeth grinding.
+Which is why it is so important to protect your teeth with a mouthguard or night guard.

 Creating a Mouthguard

 Fitting a custom mouthguard requires a visit to our Chapel Hill dental office for dental impressions.
 These will be sent to a lab for the fabrication of your custom-fit mouthguard.
 Once the mouthguard is complete, Dr. James Furgurson will ensure that the mouthguard fits against your teeth and does not slip.
 A properly fitting mouthguard ensures that your teeth and gums are protected from TMJ pressure or contact sports.

 Why is a custom sports mouthguard better for your teeth?